boluocat/learning/python/notebook.md

     print(i)  # Brand,Model,Color
 ```

+While **strings** are the most commonly used data type for keys, other immutable types can also serve as keys.
+Values can be of any data type.
+So, you can't use a list to be as a key in a dictionary.

 # List
 Here is the generic syntax and structure of a list comprehension:
 `<variable> = [<expression> for <item> in <iterable>]`